Monix

 • GET /api/gsc/connect/ — Returns JSON with a Google authorization URL (signed state).

-• GET /api/auth/google/callback/ — Recommended redirect URI for GSC OAuth (must match GOOGLE_REDIRECT_URI).
-With webmasters scope, exchanges the code and stores tokens, then redirects to GSC_OAUTH_SUCCESS_URL / error URL.
+• GET /api/gsc/callback — OAuth redirect handler (must match GOOGLE_REDIRECT_URI).
+Exchanges the code, stores refresh tokens encrypted at rest, then redirects to GSC_OAUTH_SUCCESS_URL / error URL.

 • GET /api/gsc/status/ — Whether the current user has stored credentials.